Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/tutorials/details.md

 - Do not use the search functionality on Scene Explorer, it is really, really slow.
 Use the "Object Search" tab instead.
 - Generally you can find planets by writing their name with no spaces/punctuation followed by "_Body".

-### Using the Prop Placer
+## Using the Prop Placer

 The Prop Placer is a convenience tool that lets you manually place details from inside the game.
 Once enabled, press "G" and your currently selected prop will be placed wherever your crosshair is pointing.

-How to Enable:
+### Enabling

 1. Pause the game.
 You will see an extra menu option titled "Toggle Prop Placer Menu".
 Click it
-1. The prop placer menu should now be open.
+2. The prop placer menu should now be open.
 At the bottom of the menu, you will see a list of mods.
 Click yours.
    1. This menu scrolls.
 If you do not see your mod, it may be further down the list.
-1. The Prop Placer is now active!
+3. The Prop Placer is now active!
 Unpause the game and you can now place Nomai vases using "G"

-How to Save:
+### How to Save

 1. In the Prop Placer Menu, you will see a greyed out button titled "Update your mod's configs".
-1. Click the small button to the left of it.
+2. Click the small button to the left of it.
-1. Click "Update your mod's configs" to save!
+3. Click "Update your mod's configs" to save!

+!!! alert-danger "IMPORTANT"
-1. **IMPORTANT:** your updated configs will save *only* to your mod's build folder, eg `AppData\Roaming\OuterWildsModManager\OWML\Mods\you.yourModName`
+    Your updated configs will save *only* to your mod's build folder, eg "AppData\Roaming\OuterWildsModManager\OWML\Mods\you.yourModName"

+!!! alert-warning "WARNING"
-1. **WARNING:** dying in-game will cause you to lose all work since you last saved.
+    Dying in-game will cause you to lose all work since you last saved.
 Make sure to save often.

 What's that?
 You want to place something other than just vases?
 Well I can't say I agree with your choices, but here's how you would do that.

-How to Select Props:
+### How to Select Props

 1. Pause the game again.
 The prop placer menu should still be visible.
-1. At the top of the menu, you'll see a text box contianing the path for the vase.
+2. At the top of the menu, you'll see a text box contianing the path for the vase.
 Replace this with the path for the prop you want to place.
 For example: `DreamWorld_Body/Sector_DreamWorld/Sector_DreamZone_1/Props_DreamZone_1/OtherComponentsGroup/Trees_Z1/DreamHouseIsland/Tree_DW_M_Var`
-  1. Tip: use the Unity Explorer mod to find the path for the object you want to place.
+3. Tip: use the Unity Explorer mod to find the path for the object you want to place.
 You only have to do this once.
-1. Unpause the game and press "G".
+4. Unpause the game and press "G".
 Say hello to your new tree!
-1. Pause the game again.
+5. Pause the game again.
 You will now see the prop you just placed on the list of recently placed props just below the "path" text box.
-1. Click on the button titled "Prefab_NOM_VaseThin".
+6. Click on the button titled "Prefab_NOM_VaseThin".
 You can now place vases again.

-Extra features:
+### Extra features

 1. Made a mistake? **Press the "-" key to undo.** Press the "+" key to redo.
-1. If you have the Unity Explorer mod enabled, you can use this to tweak the position, rotation, and scale of your props.
+2. If you have the Unity Explorer mod enabled, you can use this to tweak the position, rotation, and scale of your props.
 Your changes will be saved.
-1. Want to save some recently placed props between game launches?
+3. Want to save some recently placed props between game launches?
 On the recently placed props list, click the star next to the prop's name to favorite it.
-1. Found a bug that ruined your configs?
+4. Found a bug that ruined your configs?
 Check `AppData\Roaming\OuterWildsModManager\OWML\Mods\xen.NewHorizons\configBackups` for backup saves of your work.
 Folders are titled "\[date\]T\[time\]".
-1. Want to add props to Ember Twin but don't feel like making a config file for it?
+5. Want to add props to Ember Twin but don't feel like making a config file for it?
 We got you!
 Place that prop and the config file will be created automatically on your next save.
-  1. This even works for planets that were created by other mods!
+6. This even works for planets that were created by other mods!

 ## Asset Bundles